 PREVENT / CYBER CHOICES

 - For initial referrals email CyberChoices@serocu.police.uk and one of the team will be in contact with advice.

-- If you deal with an educational organisation or concerned parent, please bear in mind https://serocu.police.uk/cyber-choices/ is now available with help and advice for young people and lesson plans for teaching professionals.
+- If you deal with an educational organisation or concerned parent, please point them towards https://serocu.police.uk/cyber-choices/

 If you have any difficulties we are available at: CyberProtect@serocu.police.uk

 Page last reviewed 05/12/2022